SquireTournamentServices/SquireDesktop/README.md

 advanced users) ||a stacktrace or core dump (if you do this please don't post it in full as they contain sensitive information on the heap (squire id user token)).||

-By default the application logs to `squire_desktop.log` found next to the configuration file, this logging is done by the desktop shortcut not the app.
-Developers will see all logs in `stderr` and none in this file.
+By default the application logs to `squiredesktop.log` found next to the configuration file.
+Developers will see all logs in `stderr` and in this file.
+By default crashes are not reported if you opt into this in settings then a crash report is sent every time it crashes to the Discord of Monarch Development.

 ### Privacy
 This app contains no trackers, however when using the Squire online services it follows the